 Seven Great things to do on Sanibel Island

-The real draw for most campers is the world-class shelling just half a mile from Periwinkle Campground.
+The real draw for most campers is the world-class shelling just half a mile from Periwinkle Park Campground.
 An easy walk or cycle gets you beachside and shelling the famous Gulf shores in no time.
 Winter months bring storms, and thus the best time to shell on Sanibel.
 Sanibel and Captiva Islands consistently rank as one of the top destinations in the world for shelling.

 "Find ecstasy in life; the mere sense of living is joy enough" ~ Emily Dickinson

 Like most other popular activities the best time is the early morning, before the crowds pick up.
 Otherwise look to start shelling about an hour before low-tide.
-Building height restrictions combined with no street parking effectively throttles severe overcrowding of the beaches.
+Sanibel Island's building height restrictions combined with no street parking effectively throttles severe overcrowding of the beaches.
 That being said, the public beaches resemble the Jersey Shore anywhere within 100 yards of the entrances during the Christmas/New Year break.
 Do yourself a favor and walk a little extra, and you'll have some more space, better shelling, and a clear view of the gorgeous Gulf waters.
 Or better yet, plan to visit before or after the holiday rush.

 2. Sanibel Island Bike Rental

 Don't think twice about getting bicycles.
 In most instances, it is a true time saver as well as just great family fun!
 If you are looking for convenience and have more money than time, then Billy's Bike rental at $40/wk is your choice.
-Just half a mile from Periwinkle Park gets you to their front door and you'll be on your way.
+Just half a mile from Periwinkle Park Campground gets you to their front door and you'll be on your way.

 If you have more time than money, then take a stroll two miles west to Finnimore's Bike & Beach Rentals.
 The super friendly staff will get you all set up at just $30/wk and you'll have gotten a pleasant first-hand introduction to the local shops on the way.
 When you glide past Billy's on your way back to camp with that extra Hamilton or Jackson in your pocket, you'll be even happier.
 Don't want to walk - call ahead and arrange bike delivery right to the campsite.

-A dedicated bicycle/pedestrian path runs the full length of the 14-mile long island from the Lighthouse Beach on the east end to Bowman's Beach on the west.
+A dedicated bicycle/pedestrian path runs the full length of the 14-mile long Sanibel Island from the Lighthouse Beach on the east end to Bowman's Beach on the west.
 What's more, parking is $5/hr at any of the public beaches while the abundant bike parking is free which will save you more cash.
 Really, the whole island is set up to accommodate cycling so take full advantage knowing that the island is flat – really flat – so with relatively little effort you can get anywhere on the off-street pedestrian paths.
 Strictly enforced laws grant the right-of-way to pedestrians and cyclists which makes getting around even easier and safer.

 3. The Bailey-Matthews National Shell Museum